 High Street is a hard rock, heavily blues-influenced group that originated in Chicago.
 Now based in Los Angeles, the band is igniting their generation to partake in the most authentic, stripped-down, and honest type of rock and roll there is.
-Founded and led by Erik Findling, songwriter and lead guitarist, the band is delivering a fresh spin on classic rock sounds with current pop influences.
+Led by lead guitarist and songwriter Erik Findling and lead vocalist Sashank Venkatesh, the band is delivering a fresh spin on classic rock with modern day influences.

 It all started back in the late 2000s in the attic of Erik Findling’s Chicago household.
 The young middle-schooler – who first picked up a guitar at the age of 4 – and his older brother, Kurt, on drums, assembled a group with some of their musically-inclined classmates.
 Their attic rehearsal space looked out onto the corner of High Street, inspiring the band’s name.